 Cardiac catheterisation is an invasive diagnostic procedure that provides important information about the structure and function of the heart.

 A coronary angioplasty is a procedure used to widen blocked or narrowed coronary arteries.

-Find out why a coronary artery bypass graft (CABG) may be needed, plus what the procedure involves, how long it takes to recover and the associated risks.
+Find out why a coronary artery bypass graft (CABG) may be needed, what it involves, how long it takes to recover and the associated risks.

 Find out about coronary heart disease (CHD), including the main symptoms, causes, treatments and prevention.
 CHD is a major cause of death in the UK and worldwide.